wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/6-policies.md

 specific scenarios but blocks others.
 When conflicting policies exist, Microsoft will still apply the most restrictive policy.

-### Scenario 1: Office 365 Outlook and OneDrive for Business
+### Scenario 1: Microsoft 365 Outlook and OneDrive for Business

 In this use case, an IT department wants to enable people to automatically copy their email attachments into their Microsoft OneDrive for